autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-interface-package/creating-a-vehicle-interface-for-an-ackermann-kinematic-model.md

   float32 jerk
 ```

 See the [AckermannLateralCommand.idl](https://gitlab.com/autowarefoundation/autoware.auto/autoware_auto_msgs/-/blob/master/autoware_auto_control_msgs/msg/AckermannLateralCommand.idl) and [LongitudinalCommand.idl](https://gitlab.com/autowarefoundation/autoware.auto/autoware_auto_msgs/-/blob/master/autoware_auto_control_msgs/msg/LongitudinalCommand.idl) for details.

-The vehicle interface should realize these control commands by hardware actuation.
-Moreover, Autoware also provides break commands, light commands, and more (see [vehicle interface design](https://autowarefoundation.github.io/autoware-documentation/main/design/autoware-interfaces/components/vehicle-interface/)), so the vehicle interface should be applicable as long as there is hardware available to handle them.
+The vehicle interface should realize these control commands through your vehicle's control device.

+Moreover, Autoware also provides brake commands, light commands, and more (see [vehicle interface design](https://autowarefoundation.github.io/autoware-documentation/main/design/autoware-interfaces/components/vehicle-interface/)), so the vehicle interface module should be applicable to these commands as long as there are devices available to handle them.